Get out of the classroom and into the real world through this semester-long fellows program.

 The Peacebuilding Fellows program is an academic program for selected students interested in gaining hands-on experience and understanding communities that are struggling to live peacefully together.
 Fellows have the opportunity to engage with Carter School faculty and develop a project with community impact.

 "The Peacebuilding Fellows program forced me out of the classroom learning bubble and toward real world experience." -Spring 2015 Fellow

-Discussion-based classes with a small group of students.
+Discussion-based classes with a small group of students

-Networking opportunities through events with Carter School graduate students and faculty.
+Networking opportunities through events with Carter School graduate students and faculty

-- Assistance with internship placement and career development support.
+- Assistance with professional development